diomac/php-api-rest/README.md

 $this->response->setContentType(''); // set content type response (for setBodyJSON not needed)
 ```

-And it inherits methods from the Resource class:
+And it inherits methods from the Diomac\API\Resource class:

 ```
 $this->getRoute(); // returns the configured route